cefn/lauf/README.md

 ```
 <!-- prettier-ignore-end -->

-A procedure containing delegating yields is executed by Lauf by calling `performSequence()`....
+A procedure containing delegating yields is executed by Lauf by passing it to `performSequence`....

 ```typescript
 performSequence(myProcedure());